View Our Interactive Map →

 Project Objectives

-The overarching project objective is:
+The overarching project objective (that has remained unchanged) is:

 To enable national and regional planning policies, particularly those supporting the National Strategic Outcomes of the National Planning Framework to promote balanced regional development, through enhanced population and economic growth.